 Design for Manufacturing/Assembly (DFM & DFMA)

-These terms can be consolidated together because it shares common objectives in DFX process.
 Design for Manufacturing (DFM) deals with steps for improving manufacturing process to make a good product with reduced manufacturing cost.
-Product design is optimized and streamlined for achieving this end goal.
-Some of the factors such as material, tooling, environment, testing, tolerances etc. are analysed in detail here.
+Product design can be optimized to achieve this goal.

 Design for Cost and Design to Cost (DTC)